seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 his pencil, and the painter with his nets; but I am
 sent to find those persons whose names are here
 writ, and can never find what names the writing
 person hath here writ.
-I must to the learned.–In good time.
+I must to the learned.--In good time.

 *Enter BENVOLIO and ROMEO*

 **BENVOLIO**
-Tut, man, one fire burns out another’s burning,
+Tut, man, one fire burns out another's burning,
-One pain is lessen’d by another’s anguish;
+One pain is lessen'd by another's anguish;
 Turn giddy, and be holp by backward turning;
-One desperate grief cures with another’s languish:
+One desperate grief cures with another's languish:
 Take thou some new infection to thy eye,
 And the rank poison of the old will die.